raabrp/nrlmsise00/readme.md

 # About

-Wraps the C version of NRLMSISE-00 (model 2001), written by Dominik Brodowski and based on the original FORTRAN publication in FORTRAN by Mike Picone, Alan Hedin, and Doug Drob.
+Wraps the C version of NRLMSISE-00 (model 2001), written by Dominik Brodowski and based on the original FORTRAN publication by Mike Picone, Alan Hedin, and Doug Drob.

 Copies of these original sources are included for reference, obtained from:
 * C-source: https://www.brodo.de/space/nrlmsise/